ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

     });
    ```

-4. Run the app on a physical device as notifications can't be sent to an Android Emulator.
+4. Run the app on a physical device to receive notifications.
+Notifications wont sent to an Android Emulator.

 5. Open Push Notifications service under `Mobile Services` > **Existing services** on IBM Cloud Mobile dashboard and to send basic push notifications, complete the following steps: